 4) from necrotic tissues

-014. A primary purulent wound is a wound:
+014. A primary purulent wound is considered to be a wound:

 1) after receiving an accidental injury